-The Northwestern University Law Review is pleased to announce its second annual issue dedicated to empirical legal scholarship, to be published in spring 2020.
+The Northwestern University Law Review is pleased to announce its sixth annual issue dedicated to empirical legal scholarship, to be published in spring 2024.
 We welcome pieces making use of any and all empirical tools—including qualitative, quantitative, and mixed methods—to illuminate and engage questions of legal interest.

 Further information regarding the empirical submission process can be found on our empirical submissions page.
-If you have questions regarding submissions for the empirical issue, you may contact Kerri Howard, Empirical Articles Editor for Volume 114, for more information.
+If you have questions regarding submissions for the empirical issue, you may contact Rachel O’Sullivan, Senior Empirical Editor for Volume 118, for more information.

 These policies apply to both print and NULR Online submissions.

 Manuscripts should be double-spaced and use footnotes rather than endnotes.
 Text and citations should conform to The Bluebook: A Uniform System of Citation (21st ed.
 2020) and the Texas Law Review Manual on Usage & Style (15th ed.
 2020).
 We also request that authors provide a word count, including footnotes.
 The Law Review encourages the use of gender-neutral language.